 Interest Rate Risk.
-Our exposure to interest rate risk relates primarily to our cash and cash equivalents, short term investments and variable rate borrowings under our existing bank credit facilities.
-At June 30, 2006, we had unrestricted cash and cash equivalents totaling \$43.7 million and short-term marketable securities totaling \$43.5 million.
+Our exposure to interest rate risk relates primarily to our cash and cash equivalents and short term investments.
+At June 30, 2007, we had unrestricted cash and cash equivalents totaling \$69.5 million and short-term marketable securities totaling \$38.6 million.
 These amounts were invested primarily in money market funds, asset-backed securities, investment-grade corporate bonds, U.S. government agency issues and municipal auction rate securities, and are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 We considered the historical volatility of short term interest rates and determined that it was reasonably possible that an adverse change of 100 basis points could be experienced in the near term.
-A hypothetical 1% (100 basis-point) increase in interest rates would have resulted in an immaterial decrease in the fair values of our marketable securities at June 30, 2006.
+A hypothetical 1% (100 basis-point) increase in interest rates would have resulted in an immaterial decrease in the fair values of our marketable securities at June 30, 2007.

 Foreign Currency Risk.
-As we conduct business in multiple currencies through our worldwide operations, we are affected by changes in foreign exchange rates of such currencies.
+As we conduct business in multiple currencies as a result of our worldwide operations, we are affected by changes in foreign exchange rates of such currencies.
 Changes in exchange rates can positively or negatively affect our sales, gross margins and retained earnings.
 The majority of our products sold outside North America are manufactured by our Dutch subsidiary, which has the euro as its functional currency.
-Our Dutch subsidiary translates its assets and liabilities at current rates of exchange in effect at the balance sheet date.
+Our Spanish subsidiary, which operates a marketing office in Barcelona, Spain, also has the euro as its functional currency.
+Our Dutch and Spanish subsidiaries translate their assets and liabilities at current rates of exchange in effect at the balance sheet date.
 The resulting gains and losses from translation are included as a component of accumulated other comprehensive income.
 All other international subsidiaries have the United States dollar as the functional currency and transaction gains and losses and remeasurement of foreign currency denominated assets and liabilities are included in other income (expense), net.
-Foreign currency transaction gains or losses included in other income (expense), net were not material in fiscal 2006, 2005 and 2004.
-We do not currently enter into derivative financial instruments as hedges against foreign currency fluctuations.
+Foreign currency transaction gains or losses included in other income (expense), net were not material in fiscal 2007, 2006, and 2005.
+We are not currently party to any derivative financial instruments as hedges against foreign currency fluctuations.

 We considered the historical trends in currency exchange rates and determined that it was reasonably possible that an increase or decrease in exchange rates of 10% for all currencies could be experienced in the near term.
 These reasonably possible changes in exchange rates of 10% were applied to total net monetary assets denominated in currencies other than the local currencies at the balance sheet dates to compute the impact these changes would have had on our income before taxes in the near term.
-These changes would have had an immaterial impact on our net income (loss) for the years ended June 30, 2006, 2005 and 2004.
+A hypothetical decrease in exchange rates of 10%, or strengthening of the United States dollar, would have resulted in a decrease of \$1.2 million on our income before taxes for fiscal 2007.
+A similar decrease in exchange rates would have had an immaterial impact on our income before taxes for fiscal 2006.